Professor, NASA researcher accused of concealing China ties

 Prosecutors say Cheng hid those affiliations from the university and from NASA even as he collected federal grant money, and even though restrictions on the grant barred collaborating or coordinating with China, Chinese universities or China-owned companies.

+“We worked closely with the FBI on this case, and we gladly will work with them again as needed,” John Sharp, the chancellor of the Texas A&M; system, said in a statement.
+“No one in higher education takes security as seriously as we do at The Texas A&M; University System.
+In fact, we have received several awards from the Department of Defense’s Defense Counterintelligence and Security Agency, including one just last month.”

 Cheng’s voicemail box at the university was full and could not accept messages, and it was not immediately clear if he had a lawyer.
-An email to the university seeking comment was not immediately returned.

 The Justice Department will “continue seeking to bring participate in these talent programs to light,” Assistant Attorney General John Demers, the department’s top national security official, said in a statement.